Rouquier's conjecture and diagrammatic algebra: WF Hecke algebras

 We will imagine our multipartition diagram drawn in ``Russian notation'' with rows tilted northeast, and columns northwest if $\ck>0$ (and {\it vice versa} if $\ck<0$), with the bottom corner placed at $\vartheta_m$, and the boxes having diagonal of length $2\ck$; see Figure \ref{fig:partition}.
 For a box at $(i,j,m)$ in the diagram of $\nu$, its {\bf $x$-coordinate} is $\vartheta_m+\ck(j-i)$, that is, the $x$-coordinate of the center of the box when partitions are drawn as we have specified.
 This coincides with the $\Bs$-shifted content as in \cite{GoLo} if we choose $\ck=1$ and $s_i=\vartheta_m$.

-\begin{definition} The {\bf weighted dominance order} on multipartitions for a fixed weighting is the partial order where $\nu \geq \nu'$ if for each real number $a$, the number of boxes in $\nu$ with a fixed residue with $x$-coordinate less than $a$ is greater than or equal to the same number in $\nu'$.
+\begin{definition} The {\bf weighted dominance order} on multipartitions for a fixed weighting is the partial order where $\nu \geq \nu'$ if for each real number $a$, the number of boxes in $\nu$ with a fixed residue with $x$-coordinate less than $a$ is greater than or equal to the same number in $\nu'$. \end{definition}

 On single partitions, this is a coarsening of the usual dominance order, but for multipartitions, it depends in a subtle way on the weighting.
-What is usually called dominance order on multipartitions arises when the partitions are far apart. \end{definition}
+What is usually called dominance order on multipartitions arises as a refinement on multipartitions of $n$ when $\ck>0$ and $ \vartheta_i-\vartheta_{i-1}>n\ck$ for all $i$.

 In order to clarify the relationship between our combinatorics and that for rational Cherednik algebras, it will be useful to refine this order using a numerical function; we let the {\bf weighted $c$-function} be the function that assigns to a multipartition the sum of minus the $x$-coordinates of its boxes.
 The obvious order by $c$-function is thus a refinement of weighted dominance order.
+In the theory of rational Cherednik algebras, there is also a $c$-function, which we denote $c_{\operatorname{GL}}$, since we use the conventions of \cite[\S 2.3.5]{GoLo} except that their $\la_i$ is our $\la_{i-1}$.